possibilia/PhDThesis/Ch. 4 - Real-Time Obstacle Avoidance/README.md

 This directory contains the following folders:

 - `eval` : supporting analysis code for evaluation of method
-- `src` : source code for planning method using model checking
+- `src` : source code for planning method and baseline

 ## Hardware